mooch443/trex/docs/parameters_trex.rst

 	Shows what is contained within tht recognition boundary as a cyan background.
 (See `recognition_border` for details.)

 	.. seealso:: :func:`recognition_border`,

+.. function:: auto_no_memory_stats(bool)

+	**default value:** true

+	If set to true, no memory statistics will be saved on auto_quit.

+.. function:: track_max_reassign_time(float)

+	**default value:** 0.5

+	Distance in time (seconds) where the matcher will stop trying to reassign an individual based on previous position.
+After this time runs out, depending on the settings, the tracker will try to find it based on other criteria, or generate a new individual.

+.. function:: build_is_debug(string)

+	**default value:** "debug"

+	If built in debug mode, this will show 'debug'.

+.. function:: ffmpeg_path(path)

+	**default value:** ""

+	Path to an ffmpeg executable file.
+This is used for converting videos after recording them (from the GUI).
+It is not a critical component of the software, but mostly for convenience.

+.. function:: recognition_normalization(recognition_normalization_t)

+	**default value:** posture

+	**possible values:**
+		- `none`: No normalization.
+Images will only be cropped out and used as-is.
+		- `moments`: Images will be cropped out and aligned as in idtracker.ai using the main axis calculated using `image moments`.
+		- `posture`: Images will be cropped out and rotated so that the head will be fixed in one position and only the tail moves.
+		- `legacy`: Images will be aligned parallel to the x axis.

+	This enables or disable normalizing the images before training.
+If set to `none`, the images will be sent to the GPU raw - they will only be cropped out.
+Otherwise they will be normalized based on head orientation (posture) or the main axis calculated using `image moments`.

+	.. seealso:: :func:`none`, :func:`image moments`,

+.. function:: tracklet_restore_split_blobs(bool)

+	**default value:** true

+	If enabled, all exported tracklet images are checked for missing pixels.
+When a blob is too close to another blob, parts of the other blob might be erased so the individuals can be told apart.
+If enabled, another mask will be saved, that contains only the blob in focus, without the rest-pixels.

+.. function:: output_prefix(string)

+	**default value:** ""

+	A prefix that is prepended to all output files (csv/npz).

+.. function:: video_length(ulong)

+	**default value:** 0

+	The length of the video in frames

+.. function:: log_file(path)

+	**default value:** ""

+	Set this to a path you want to save the log file to.

+.. function:: auto_apply(bool)

+	**default value:** false

+	If set to true, the application will automatically apply the network with existing weights once the analysis is done.
+It will then automatically correct and reanalyse the video.

+.. function:: build(string)

+	**default value:** ""

+	Current build version

+.. function:: web_time_threshold(float)

+	**default value:** 0.05

+	Maximum refresh rate in seconds for the web interface.

+.. function:: midline_walk_offset(float)

+	**default value:** 0.025

+	This percentage of the number of outline points is the amount of points that the midline-algorithm is allowed to move left and right upon each step.
+Higher numbers will make midlines more straight, especially when extremities are present (that need to be skipped over), but higher numbers will also potentially decrease accuracy for less detailed objects.

+.. function:: gui_show_histograms(bool)

+	**default value:** false

+	Equivalent to the checkbox visible in GUI on the bottom-left.

+.. function:: track_do_history_split(bool)

+	**default value:** true

+	If disabled, blobs will not be split automatically in order to separate overlapping individuals.
+This usually happens based on their history.

+.. function:: output_image_per_tracklet(bool)

+	**default value:** false

+	If set to true, the program will output one median image per tracklet (time-series segment) and save it alongside the npz/csv files.

+.. function:: outline_curvature_range_ratio(float)

+	**default value:** 0.03

+	Determines the ratio between number of outline points and distance used to calculate its curvature.
+Program will look at index +- `ratio * size()` and calculate the distance between these points (see posture window red/green color).

+	.. seealso:: :func:`ratio * size()`,

+.. function:: gui_show_midline(bool)

+	**default value:** true

+	Showing or hiding individual midlines in tracking view.

+.. function:: outline_smooth_step(uchar)

+	**default value:** 1

+	Jump over N outline points when smoothing (reducing accuracy).

+.. function:: gui_playback_speed(float)

+	**default value:** 1

+	Playback speed when pressing SPACE.

+.. function:: gui_recording_format(gui_recording_format_t)

+	**default value:** avi

+	**possible values:**
+		- `avi`: AVI / video format (codec FFV1 is used in unix systems)
+		- `jpg`: individual images in JPEG format
+		- `png`: individual images in PNG format

+	Sets the format for recording mode (when R is pressed in the GUI).
+Supported formats are 'avi', 'jpg' and 'png'.
+JPEGs have 75%% compression, AVI is using MJPEG compression.

 .. function:: debug_recognition_output_all_methods(bool)